Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Results

-Figure~\ref{Fig:Res11} presents the time-averaged power flow and electromagnetic energy density distribution within the coherent temporal Bragg grating from Figure~\ref{Fig:Res1}, analyzed at the three characteristic frequencies: the amplification band at \(150\ \text{THz}\) \((\omega_{\text{B}}/2)\), the reflection band at \(300\ \text{THz}\) \((\omega_{\text{B}})\), and the second amplification band at \(450\ \text{THz}\) \((1.5\omega_{\text{B}})\).
-At 150 THz (Fig.~\ref{Fig:Res11a}): The power flow profile shows a significant net positive flux that grows along the propagation direction.
+Figure~\ref{Fig:Res11} presents the time-averaged power flow and electromagnetic energy density distribution within the coherent temporal Bragg grating from Figure~\ref{Fig:Res1}, analyzed at the three characteristic frequencies: the amplification band at $f_{\text{B}}/2$, the reflection band at $f_{\text{B}}$, and the second amplification band at $1.5f_{\text{B}}$.
+At 150 THz (Fig.~\ref{Fig:Res11a}), the power flow profile shows a significant net positive flux that grows along the propagation direction.
 This monotonic increase is a direct signature of distributed parametric amplification occurring throughout the grating, consistent with the field amplification seen in Fig.~\ref{Fig:Res1a}.
 Energy is being added to the wave via the temporal modulation of the low-index layers.
-At 300 THz (Fig.~\ref{Fig:Res11b}): The power flow exhibits a characteristic standing-wave pattern with a vanishing net flux.
-The flow oscillates between positive and negative values, indicating strong backward reflection and interference between incident and reflected waves.
-This confirms the existence of a photonic bandgap at the central Bragg frequency \(\omega_{\text{B}}\), where transmission is inhibited.
-At 450 THz (Fig.~\ref{Fig:Res11c}): Similar to the 150 THz case, the power flow demonstrates a clear amplifying trend, increasing with propagation distance.
-This confirms that the gain mechanism is active not only at the sub-harmonic \((\omega_{\text{B}}/2)\) but also at a super-harmonic \((1.5\omega_{\text{B}})\) frequency, highlighting the frequency-symmetric nature of the parametric process driven by modulation at \(\omega_{\text{m}} = \omega_{\text{B}}\).
+At 300~THz (Fig.~\ref{Fig:Res11b}), the power flow exhibits a characteristic standing-wave pattern with a vanishing net flux, where transmission is inhibited.
+At 450~THz (Fig.~\ref{Fig:Res11c}), similar to the 150 THz case, the power flow demonstrates a clear amplifying trend, increasing with propagation distance.
+This confirms that the gain mechanism is active not only at the sub-harmonic \((f_{\text{B}}/2)\) but also at a super-harmonic \((1.5f_{\text{B}})\) frequency which shows the frequency-symmetric nature of the parametric process driven by modulation at \(f_{\text{m}} = f_{\text{B}}\).

 The electromagnetic energy density at 150 and 450 THz (Figs.~\ref{Fig:Res11d} and~\ref{Fig:Res11f}) shows a pronounced and growing concentration within the time-modulated low-index layers (corresponding to the regions with \(\delta_{\text{L}} > 0\)).
 This spatial localization and growth of energy directly correlate with the zones of active power injection, visualizing how the temporal modulation pumps energy into the system at these detuned frequencies.
 At 300 THz (Fig.~\ref{Fig:Res11e}), the energy density forms a stationary, high-contrast interference pattern typical of a Bragg reflector.
-The energy is largely confined and does not propagate, reinforcing the bandgap behavior observed in the power flow.
-The distribution is static, with no net growth along the structure.